 What is Build to Rent?

-Blocks of BTR apartments are typically funded by financial institutions who see them as a long-term investment.
+Blocks of BTR apartments are typically funded by financial institutions that see them as a long-term investment.
 They earn rent from tenants over many years as the return on their investment.

 BTR blocks may well have a ‘brand name’ and be of a higher standard than most other privately-let properties.
-Which tend to be converted houses that are owned and managed by individual landlords.
+These tend to be converted houses that are owned and managed by individual landlords.

-As of January 2020, there are 40,200 BTR apartments across the UK, with just over 35,000 under construction and 75,500 others planned.
-That sounds a lot but there are five million households privately renting, so BTR remains a very small part of the rental sector…for the moment.
+As of Q1 2026, there are 147,670 completed BTR homes across the UK.
+There are 55,302 under construction and 100,022 in planning.
+That sounds a lot, but BTR remains a relatively small part of the wider rental sector.
+For the moment, that is the case.

 Firstly, Build to Rent blocks usually have better facilities than you find in individual apartments.

 For example, a BTR scheme at Wembley Park in north London has ultra-fast broadband and access to an on-site gym included in the rent.
-Some others have concierge services to handle bookings for tenants or to take in deliveries and messages.
+Moreover, some others have concierge services to handle bookings for tenants or to take in deliveries and messages.

 Secondly, BTR has a reputation for being well-managed.

-This contrasts with individual landlords who may increase rent frequently with little need for explanation, and who may add premiums for tenants with pets.
+This contrasts with individual landlords who may increase rent only through the legal process.
+Landlords may also add premiums for tenants with pets.

 The blocks are usually built using money from international institutions, who appoint experienced lettings agents.
-Or customized build to rent companies to run the properties: these represent your landlord and, importantly, are on-site to handle complaints or emergencies.
+Or specialist build to rent companies to run the properties:

-They are also likely to be in a recognised redress scheme too, such as The Property Ombudsman or Property Redress Service.
+They are also likely to be in a recognised redress scheme, such as The Property Ombudsman or Property Redress Service.
 Meaning you can have independent assessments of any complaint that cannot be resolved directly with the landlord’s representatives.

-In other countries, especially the US – where Build to Rent is well-established and very popular.
-There are ‘brands’ who trade on having the same facilities, services and even decor in their own blocks across the country.
+In other countries, especially the US, Build to Rent is well-established and very popular.
+Additionally, there are ‘brands’ that trade on having the same facilities, services and even decor in their own blocks across the country.

 Some of the top BTR companies beginning to emerge in the UK include Greystar (an American company), Get Living, Fizzy Living, and Grainger.
-The latter just about to construct BTR apartments at some Transport for London tube and bus hubs.
+These are now among a number of established operators in the growing UK BTR market.

-The theory is that someone who rents a flat from a brand when they are young may be loyal and rent from the same brand when they get older or move to a new location.
+The theory is that someone who rents a flat from a brand when they are young may be loyal.
+Thus, they may rent from the same brand when they get older or move to a new location.

 Yes, they do – those extra facilities and on-site managers must be paid for.

-Other studies have found that BTR homes are most commonly rented by young professionals on above-average salaries.
-So, this sector is not necessarily an answer to the overall problem of many homes, for sale or rent, being unaffordable to many.
+Other studies have found that BTR homes are often rented by younger professionals.
+Therefore, this sector is not necessarily an answer to the overall problem of many homes, for sale or rent, being unaffordable to many.

 The government says it wants many more Build to Rent developments for three reasons.